vagrant-libvirt/vagrant-libvirt/README.md

   you create a domain value by default virtio KVM believe possible values, see the [documentation for Libvirt](https://libvirt.org/formatdomain.html#elementsNICSModel).
+* `shares` - Proportional weighted share for the domain relative to others.
+For more details see [documentation](https://libvirt.org/formatdomain.html#elementsCPUTuning).
 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `cpuset` - Physical cpus to which the vcpus can be pinned.
 For more details see [documentation](https://libvirt.org/formatdomain.html#elementsCPUAllocation).